 Concerning notes: I am absolutely convinced that a person’s ability to understand and remember something is directly proportional to the number of times their brain has to juggle that particular bit of information.
 I strongly encourage note-taking; both during class discussions and while reading.
 As a reward for good note-taking, I will allow you to use one (1) page of notes during exams.
 Photocopies of any kind are not allowed, and the tests are not open book, nor are they open neighbor.
 All this means is that if you want to take the time to write it down you can use it during the test.
 Yes, this includes copying charts and diagrams.

 Concerning make-up exams: Make-up exams are rarely practical, and are not possible at all without previous notification to the instructor — don't show up for the next class and expect to be able to take it.
-This is especially true for the lab practicum portions of each exam (mineral and rock identification, image identification, and others as may occur).
-Words fail to convey the importance of making it to class on test night!
+This is especially true for the lab practicum portions of each exam (mineral and rock identification, image identification, topographic maps, and others as may occur).
+If you hope to get the grade you hope to get, words fail to convey the importance of making it to class on test night!

 Concerning your written report: In these hectic days of modern times, it's so easy, and tempting, to find what we need on the Internet.
 Coupled with the ability to copy and paste, an assignment like this can take on a whole new dimension.
 Beware of plagiarism.
+Beyond being against RCC guidelines, it is just wrong.
 I can usually spot it, and generally have a predictably negative reaction. ’nuf said.

 Concerning timing: When confronted with something like this, I always figured that going as close to first as possible was a good plan: it was done and I could then focus on other issues as the term progressed, and it also got me out of the way before the teacher had a whole herd of others to compare me with.
 I also felt that it showed courage in the face of almost certain humiliation (or worse), and fervently hoped that my teacher would smile favorably on someone with (apparently) more guts than sense.
 In any event, I’ll be offering several of the highly coveted early spots on the first night of class.
 If you don’t manage to snag one of these, you’ll be stuck with the mob.